 Changing the Future Together: A Manifesto

-As the UK recovers from a general election, we share our plan for the future of deep sea and space innovation and exploration.
+As we look towards a post-COVID-19 and post-Brexit future, we share our plan for the future of deep sea and space innovation and exploration.

 Our manifesto challenges assumptions, provokes change and pledges commitment.
 It’s bold, rebellious and disruptive.
 It confronts the status quo to pioneer new ways of thinking and new ways of doing things that benefit the people we serve and to deliver on their everyday and future needs.
 It sums up what’s important to us and why we have committed to this journey.
 It forms a constant source of inspiration and aspiration.
 It focuses our priorities, values and vision, our conviction, and underpins a steadfast strategy on which to achieve our goals.

 We dream about a better world and a more sustainable future for today’s society and for future generations to come.
 Here's how we will deliver that vision:

 1. Blue Abyss will facilitate a step change in human exploration and adventure